Review by Basil Ransome-Davies

 The usual approach is retro-fiction, recreating a past vibe.
 But this is not the only way.
 When Robert Altman directed a masterly updated, revisionist The Long Goodbye (1973) he gave it a more satisfying dénouement than Chandler’s novel, but one which Chandler, whose cardinal value was ‘redemption’, could never have written: Marlowe as the cold-blooded executioner of a treacherous friend.
 Ingeniously, Only to Sleep updates Marlowe another way, by ageing him.

-Here he is, in his early seventies and the late 1980s, well retired and living in Mexico with a housekeeper (who is just that and no more, the reader infers, given scattered references to the narrator’s erectile dysfunction).
+Here he is, in his early seventies and the late 1980s, well retired and living in Mexico with a housekeeper (who is just that and no more, the reader infers, given scattered references to the narrator’s erectile dysfunction, albeit he doesn’t seem to take the Blue Diamond).
 He drinks, he gambles, he hangs out with other old-timers.
 He has twinges of arthritis and walks with a cane that sheathes a custom-forged samurai sword.
 He has nostalgic memories of Paris; who knew?
-What exactly became of his marriage to Linda Loring we don’t know either, but anyone who has read the desperately implausible four chapters of The Poodle Springs Story in which Chandler struggles to imagine Marlowe as the spouse of a wealthy woman will not have expected it to last.
+What exactly became of his marriage to Linda Loring we don’t know either, but anyone who has read the desperately implausible four chapters of The Poodles Springs Story in which Chandler struggles to imagine Marlowe as the spouse of a wealthy woman will not have expected it to last.
 Mexico, so often pictured as a lawless, insanitary hell in US crime fiction, is not the worst of worlds for a retired private eye, but it feels like god’s waiting room.
 So what could restore Marlowe to a more active, virile existence?

 All of this taking placing before the Digital Age when giant corporations started raining mobile phones, PCs and internet access on millions of avidly willing consumers worldwide, Marlowe has to proceed traditionally – by travel, legwork, face-to-face questioning and hotel overnights.
 Osborne doesn’t fail to salute Chandler by including some of his familiar character types and situations – an aura of death and corruption around corporate wealth and its cultural nexus, a dodgy medic, a woman who is Not What She Seems.
 There is even a direct encounter with physical violence in which, though he is painfully scathed, Marlowe’s Japanese sword comes to his rescue, a foreign phallic weapon balancing out his libido deficit.
 That’s about as far as the thick-ear action goes, while as befits the detective genre much happens off-page in a plot as convoluted as any of those Chandler repeatedly sweated over.